Neotys-Labs/AppDynamics/README.md

 ## Analyse results in NeoLoad

-All the metrics retrieved from AppDynamics are available on the NeoLoad Controller (live during the test, and after the test is executed), in the **External Data** tab.
+- All the metrics retrieved from AppDynamics are available on the NeoLoad Controller (live during the test, and after the test is executed), in the **External Data** tab.
+- The most recent metric values sent from AppDynamics are still some minutes in the past compared to the current time.
+Some metric values are so missed at the end of NeoLoad tests.
 <p align="center"><img src="/screenshots/AppDynamicsNeoLoadExternalDataGraphs.png" alt="NeoLoad Graphs External Data" /></p>

 ## NeoLoad Error Codes